mad-scaffolder/client-server/README.md

  - Client starts and establishes connection to Server;
  - Server makes a thread for the further interactions with Client and waits for the next Client;
+ - Each Client interracts with Server independently and without a queue;
  - Client sends data obtained from user input to Server;
  - Server takes data and performs one out of two possible operations with data and forms a response message to Client;